hackclub/some-assembly-required/README.md

 _Note: Memory-mapped I/O (MMIO) vs port-mapped I/O (PMIO)_

 ### Decoder
+WRITING NOTE: Flesh out how this connects to the warehouse metaphor.

 A decoder in a CPU is a specialized device that takes in an input, in the form of a byte, and decodes what it’s trying to do.
 These tasks are represented as our assembly instructions.
 So the decoder sees a specific number, and it’s like oh!
 I know what the number 2 maps to!
 It means I want to subtract numbers.
 So now the decoder can send the data along to the right places to do the things it needs to do.

 How does the decoder know how to decode?
 It’s built physically into the chip itself, where the circuitry determines the instruction set.

 ### Registers
+WRITING NOTE: interleave this stuff in with the assembly stuff

 You may have heard the term “memory” thrown around when talking about computers.
 Usually when people use that term, they’re referring to random access memory, or RAM, which is a type of short term storage your computer has.

 <p align="center">